 Sure, you can cover up smells with commercial air fresheners, but these are full of chemicals you don’t want lingering in your home either.
-A better, natural alternative is a homemade air freshener–an odor-eliminating bathroom spray that can be kept near the toilet or carried in a bag or purse wherever you go.
+However, a better, natural alternative is a homemade air freshener.
+Even more, an odor-eliminating bathroom spray that can be kept near the toilet or carried in a bag or purse wherever you go!

 Homemade Air Freshener Spray

 This is a simple, versatile spray that you can use to remove odors from any area, not just bathrooms.
 It can also be used in the kitchen for cooking odors, laundry rooms for dirty clothing odors, mudrooms where smelly shoes are lurking, or even bedrooms.
 Finally, I even use it in my front closet that seems to have a lingering “scent” that probably comes from age.

 - alcohol – I use 80-100 proof vodka